dblock/code.dblock.org/_posts/2010/2010-05-11-msi-community-extensions-deploying-databases.markdown

 ### Conclusion

-That’s it.
+That's it.
 You now have a working database installer with virtually zero lines of code.